Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Data release - September 7, 2016 (Energy use and greenhouse gas emissions)

 Statistics Canada's Physical Flow Accounts (PFA) record the annual flows of natural resources, products and residuals between the Canadian economy and the environment.
 Data are presented to reflect the activities of industries, households and governments, and follow the classification system used in Statistics Canada's Input-Output Accounts (record 1401).
 The accounts use the same classifications and accounting methods as the System of National Accounts (SNA) to ensure that the data can be linked with the monetary data in the national economic accounts.
 Classification changes and other improvements were introduced in the SNA with the implementation of the new international standards published in System of National Accounts 2008.
-This 2012 historical revision to the Canadian System of National Accounts has resulted in substantial impacts on the Input-Output tables published by Statistics Canada (see "Modernization of the Input-Output tables" in the Documentation section below).
+This 2012 historical revision to the Canadian System of National Accounts has resulted in substantial impacts on the supply and use tables published by Statistics Canada (see "Modernization of the Input-Output tables" in the Documentation section below).
 As a result, the new PFA tables are not fully comparable to previously published estimates for the period 1990 to 2008.

 Physical flow accounts reach their fullest elaboration in tables that record in physical units of measure both the supply and use of natural inputs, products, or residuals by industry and households.
 The Physical Supply and Use Tables (PSUT) mirror the structure of the supply and use tables in monetary terms that form the basis of the Input-Output Accounts, however the coverage goes beyond products to include natural inputs and residuals.
 According to the System of Environmental-Economic Accounting (SEEA), natural inputs are defined as "all physical inputs that are moved from their location in the environment as part of economic production processes or are directly used in production;" products are defined as "goods and services (including knowledge-capturing products) that result from a process of production;" and residuals are "flows of solid, liquid and gaseous materials, and energy that are discarded, discharged or emitted by establishments and households through processes of production, consumption, or accumulation."
 This extended coverage gives a fuller understanding of the linkages between the environment and the economy.